Crazyonxh/STED3D/README.md

 # STED3D
-a simple simulation of STED resolution
+a simple simulation of STED point spread function